alisonbans/SVMG_MasterThesis/README.md

 Please note that the python library assumes that solidworks is installed in the default location i.e. "C:\Program Files\SOLIDWORKS Corp\SOLIDWORKS\SLDWORKS.exe". if the solidworks executable is at a different location, change the location in the solidworks library file located at "\stent geometry builder location\Solidworks_Library\sld_interface\sld_interface\sld.py", line 11.

 Similarly, the default solidworks template used for loading new document is assumed at the location "C:\ProgramData\SolidWorks\SOLIDWORKS 2024\templates\Part.prtdot".
 Kindly update line 478 in sld.py if the location is different.

-## Using Geometry builder to create stent designs

-1. Navigate to the cloned geometry builder directory in windows explorer:

-2. Open the corresponding matlab file for IR stent (Main_IR1) or Helical stent (Main_HS1)

-3. Either keep or modify the baseline design variable values (x) in the matlab script

-4. Run the matlab script

-5. Three stent CAD files - Solidworks part file (.SLDPRT), neutral parasolid file (.x_t) and a stl file (.STL) will be saved in the corresponding results folder for IR stent (IR1_Results) or HS stent (HS1_Results)
+This template needs to be set up within solidworks as well (Solidworks > Settings > Default Templates).

+In Solidworks, go to Settings > Export > STEP and make sure 'Split periodic faces' is not selected.

+## Usage instructions

+1. Make sure all file directories are specific to your usage.

+2. Go to main.py, adapt your design intervals, run the file and follow the instructions in the terminal.
+You will be prompted to ....:
+    a.
+Create the sets and surfaces for the stent design.
+    b.
+Launch the free expansion simulations
+    c.
+Launch the in-artery simulations
+    d.
+Export the STL file of the final configuration
+    e.
+Save the definitions files in your workbench environment
+    f.
+Insert the area of low endothelial shear stress